McKinsey Business Analyst: Role, Salary, and Career Path

 CommunicationTurns analysis into a message a client team can usePresented findings to stakeholders or wrote decision-ready materialsExplains tradeoffs in plain languageSynthesis drill

 MIT CAPD's consulting guide lists quantitative ability, problem-solving ability, business understanding, leadership and teamwork, interpersonal communication, and case interviews as common consulting signals (MIT CAPD - Consulting).
 That maps cleanly to the BA role: you need the raw thinking, the team behavior, and the ability to communicate under pressure.
+Screening also leans heavily on academics, so a strong record and relevant internship experience help you clear the resume bar before any of these signals get tested.

 McKinsey's consulting roles page presents the ladder from Business Analyst through Associate, Engagement Manager, Associate Partner, and Partner (McKinsey - Consulting Roles).
 Read that ladder as a change in ownership, not as a universal calendar.